Keep hold of instruction, do not let go; guard her, for she is your life. (Proverbs 4:13)

 Because my mother was a librarian, I spent many happy childhood hours roaming about in libraries waiting on her to get off work.
 I have always felt at home in libraries.
 I cherish the help I get from librarians.
 I glean ideas for magazine articles from browsing the periodical room.
 I find great books to read.
 The audio books I check out keep me sane while negotiating the heavy Houston traffic.
 I take refuge in libraries if I need a quiet place to retreat for a while.

 Now I have another reason to love libraries.
 My local Houston Public Library offers free computer classes where I am gradually getting my computer skills up to speed.
 At one of those classes I discovered that my library card gives me access to more on-line courses than I could complete in three lifetimes.
-By merely typing in my library card number and a password I am ushered into the realm of courses about petty much anything and everything.
+By merely typing in my library card number and a password I am ushered into the realm of courses about pretty much anything and everything.

 This is all like a miracle to me.
 I can sit with my laptop at home and access “how to” instructions on anything I can think up to learn about.
 I love libraries.
 I admire how libraries keep adapting to changes in society and how they do so much to add to the quality of life.